julianladisch/pushkb/README.md

     - 2 threads * (number of concurrentjobs) + 2 threads
     - (Numbers subject to change, difficult to test atm)
 - Scaling
-  - A single pushKB can handle multiple pushes (not in alpha v1)
+  - A single pushKB can handle multiple pushes (not in Alpha 3)
-  - Multiple pushKBs can also be run to allow horizontal scaling (not in alpha v1)
+  - Multiple pushKBs can also be run to allow horizontal scaling (not in Alpha 3)
-  - NOTE - alpha 1 version is NOT scalable vertically or horizontally
+  - NOTE - Alpha 3 version is NOT scalable vertically or horizontally
 - It also is currently ONLY compatible fully with Ramsons or beyond versions of mod-agreements.
   - Q may work but with significant bugs/degraded performance
 - mod-agreements instances will need env var `INGRESS_TYPE=PushKB` configured